ethereal-squirrel/devourer-reader-server/README.md

 A library server created to provide a highly performant system to archive, scan and catalog your books, manga and comics.

+### Important

+- Upon running the server for the first time, please make note of the automatically generated username and password it creates.
+You'll need to connect with a client.

 ### Features

 - A fast library server written in Node.js.